Six Flags Entertainment Corporation (SIX) is destined for greater heights as its last quarter sales were 279,880 K - News Daemon

 Six Flags Entertainment Corporation (SIX) Insider Updates

-A key investor’s attitude towards the stock of the Leisure industry is another important factor to consider.
+Also, it is sometimes useful to examine the sentiment of large-scale investors toward Six Flags Entertainment Corporation stocks.
 The insider ownership of Six Flags Entertainment Corporation is 0.20%, while institutional ownership is 99.72%.
 The most recent insider transaction that took place on Dec 15, was worth 112,349.
 In this transaction CHIEF FINANCIAL OFFICER of this company bought 5,250 shares at a rate of $21.40, taking the stock ownership to the 59,675 shares.
 Before that another transaction happened on Dec 14, when Company’s CHIEF FINANCIAL OFFICER bought 2,250 for $21.94, making the entire transaction worth $49,356.
 This insider now owns 54,425 shares in total.

 Six Flags Entertainment Corporation (SIX) Performance Highlights and Predictions

-If we go through the results of last quarter, which was made public on 12/30/2022, the company posted $0.16 earnings per share (EPS) for the quarter, coming under the agreed prediction (set at $0.18) by -$0.02.
+Going through the last 3-months fiscal report unveiled on the 12/30/2022, it has been observed that the corporation posted $0.16 earnings per share (EPS) during the time that was less than consensus figure (set at $0.18) by -$0.02.
 This company achieved a net margin of +8.02.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.9 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around -14.20% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 6.07% during the next five years compared to -9.70% drop over the previous five years of trading.